jrosie066/musiclix/README.md

 * reorganize modal to allow for more bio information
 * call artist.gettoptracks to get top 5 tracks for the artist and add to bio modal on display - would be added to the artist reducer
 * call artist.gettopalbums to get top 5 albums for the artist and add to bio modal on display - would be added to the artist reducer
+* evaluate if all of the small components need memo
+* add unit tests for utils